DivyanshuParwal/DivyanshuParwal/README.md

 ## Hola, I'm Divyanshu Parwal  👋

 - 👨‍💻 I'm a MERN Full Stack Developer
-- 🏫 I'm currently a second year ECE student at IET, Indore.
+- 🏫 I'm currently a second year ECE student.
 - 👯 I’m looking to collaborate with other developers out there.
-- 🥅 2020 Goals: Contribute more to Open Source projects.
+- 🥅 My Goals: Contribute more to Open Source projects.